opensearch-project/project-website/_posts/2021-12-02-distributed-tracing-pipeline-with-opentelemetry.md

 ### Formatting and Exporting Traces

 We now have distributed traces created, context propagated, and sampled using tail based sampling.
 We need to format the trace data in a way that our query engine can analyze it.
-At Dow Jones we have teams that rely on Jaeger and Kibana Trace Analytics to query and visualize this data.
+At Dow Jones, we have teams that rely on Jaeger and OpenSearch Dashboards to query and visualize this data.
 With OpenTelemetry, we can push the data to multiple backends from the same collector.
 At present, there is one caveat, both [Trace Analytics OpenSearch Dashboards plugin](https://opensearch.org/docs/monitoring-plugins/trace/ta-dashboards/) and [Jaeger](https://www.jaegertracing.io/) need OpenTelemetry data transformed to be able to visualize it mandating the need for last mile server-side components:

 - **Jaeger collector**